ruchithajuturu/Used-Cars-Market-Dashboard/README.md

 ## ðŸ“Š Overview

-This project analyzes a dataset of used car listings to help buyers, sellers, and dealers make informed decisions.
+This project analyzes a dataset of used car listing to help buyers, sellers, and dealers make informed decisions.

 ---